gtretiak/C_Fract_ol/README.md

     3. Custom Libft Library: A self-implemented library of standard functions

 ### How to test?
+1. Clone the repository
+2. Clone the Libft repository https://github.com/gtretiak/C_libft
+3. Compile with make command
-Run the program with a fractal type
+4. Run the program with a fractal type
 # For Mandelbrot set
 ./fractol mandelbrot